HaozhouPang/HaozhouPang.github.io/index.md

 ---
 <!-- ## About Me -->

-Haozhou Pang did his undergrad and M.Sc in Alberta, Canada, both in Computing Science.
-He joined Bytedance in January 2021, where he is now a Machine Learning Engineer.
-Haozhou’s areas of interest span over Computer Vision, Computer Graphics, Theoretical CS, and competitive programming.

 <img style='float: right;' width='225' height='225' src='img.png'>
 Hey!
 This is Haozhou's playground.
 I now work at Bytedance as a machine learning engineer in Shenzhen, China.
 My areas of interest span over Computer Vision, Computer Graphics, Theoretical CS, and competitive programming.